 Sometimes the cause is unknown.
 Angioedema may be caused by allergies to foods, dyes, or pollen, or certain medications.
 Foods that often cause allergies include:

 Factors that increase the risk for angioedema include:

 Also, women are affected by angioedema more often than men.

 What to Expect at Your Provider's Office

-Your health care provider will do a physical exam and ask about your symptoms.
-Be sure to tell your health care provider about all medications -- prescription and over-the-counter -- as well as herbs and supplements you are taking.
+Your doctor will do a physical exam and ask about your symptoms.
+Be sure to tell your doctor about all medications (prescription and over-the-counter), as well as herbs and supplements you are taking.
 Blood and urine tests may help pinpoint the cause of the angioedema.